momo-ozawa/blackjack-gui/README.md

-# _Blackjack_
+# Blackjack

 ##### Play blackjack.

+## Description
-A blackjack GUI game made entirely from scratch.
+* A blackjack GUI game made entirely from scratch.
 The project is built on two main modules: Card.py and Deck.py.
-Card.py contains the class Card which represents a playing card, and the subclass BlackjackCard which inherits methods from Card.
-Deck.py contains the class Deck that inherits from Python's list class.
+* Card.py contains the class Card which represents a playing card, and the subclass BlackjackCard which inherits methods from Card.
+* Deck.py contains the class Deck that inherits from Python's list class.

 ![Screenshot](https://github.com/momo-ozawa/blackjack_gui/blob/master/winnerwinner.png)